Ikechukwu-Miracle/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-100-decimal_to_hexadecimal converts the value DECIMAL to base 16 101-rot13 encodes and decodes texts using rot13 encryption 102-odd prints every other line from input starting with the first line
+100-decimal_to_hexadecimal converts the value DECIMAL to base 16 101-rot13 encodes and decodes texts using rot13 encryption 102-odd prints every other line from input starting with the first line 103-water_and_stir adds two numbers of different different bases stored in two global variable